ENHANCE-PET/nifti2dicom/README.md

 - To coffee, our eternal ally. ☕️
 - The patience of everyone who ever sat near a developer (me) while they mumbled about DICOM headers.
-- The spirit animal of this project: A platypus, because just like this software, it's unique, unexpected, and gets the job done!
+- The spirit animal of this project: A platypus, because just like this software, it's unique, unexpected, and gets the job done (to a reasonable extent - we are managing expectations here)!

 ## 🎩🔮 A Gentle Wizardly Reminder 🔮🎩